computational-psychology/computational-psychology-www/content/pages/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On Oct three new members joined us in our group.
 Lynn joined us as a Ph.D. student, and she is part of the
 `Science of Intelligence <https://www.scienceofintelligence.de>`_'s Doctoral Programm.
-Bernhard will be co-supervised as a Ph.D. student in our lab.
+Bernhard is co-supervised as a Ph.D. student in our lab.
 And Bianca is our new secretary.
 Their contact details can be found in `People <people.html>`_.